Goodbye Trade and Exchange

 (disclosure – I’ve consulted Trade Me, Fairfax and WAN’s Quokka)

-4 Responses to “Goodbye Trade and Exchange”
+4 replies on “Goodbye Trade and Exchange”

-There’s an understandable problem for any business which is currently making money and not looking out for category-destroying newcomers coming from left-field.
+1. There’s an understandable problem for any business which is currently making money and not looking out for category-destroying newcomers coming from left-field.

 The smart thing for T&E would have been to acquire some or all of Trade Me at the earliest opportunity.
 Another smart approach would have been to use the strong revenue flows to clone TM’s business creating a credible rival.
 The money would have kept rolling in long enough for the new products to kill off the old.